Loading the data into Gooroo Planner

 The first thing we are asked by any information professional worth their salt is: how do we get the data into Gooroo Planner?
 And how difficult is it?

 The short answer is: you upload the data to our website in anonymised patient-level CSV files.
 You can usually create queries that generate the full set of data files in less than a day (building them properly, for eventual automation).

 But that might sound implausibly easy to you, so here is a somewhat longer answer with a bit more detail in it.

 What happens is that we will come on-site and spend a day with your best information analyst, writing queries that extract the necessary first-cut data.
 This support is inclusive with your Gooroo Planner licences, and we get you off to a flying start using the starter SQL code and documentation on our Publications page.

 It doesn’t matter which PAS or databases you use, because the data requirements are pretty standard stuff.
 At the time of writing (and touching wood) we have never yet failed to extract the necessary data, and our experience includes both common and unusual PAS systems and a good spread of databases including SQL Server (the most common), MS Access, and SAP Business Objects and Crystal Reports.
 (We do not recommend MS Excel for this purpose because it does not lend itself to eventual automation.)

-If your data is quite well organised in a data warehouse then it would typically take about 5-6 hours to write the queries from scratch.
+If your data is quite well organised in a data warehouse then it would typically take just a few hours to create good data queries producing first-cut data.
 If you have an unusual PAS and/or you are working directly from its raw data tables then it might take longer than a day, in which case rest assured that we will continue supporting you until it is ready.

 Activity and waiting list data